-1. First, define what you mean by impact investing, what does it mean to you?
+First, define what you mean by impact investing: what issues are important to you?
 Are you concerned about social issues, environmental or religious issues?
 Are you interested in medical or pharmaceutical companies?
 Do you support firearms?
-No matter what your interests are, there are stocks or mutual funds to fit your values.
+Only you know what passions are nearest and dearest to your heart.

 Find someone who says, “I think we can find something to align with your values.”
 There are plenty of choices, and they are getting better all the time.
-Costs have come down and many are actively participating in the companies they hold as activist shareholders.
+Many investors are even actively participating in the companies they hold as activist shareholders.

-The more active you are in learning about the funds you hold the more aware you can be about what you are supporting.
+The more active you are in learning about the funds you hold, the more aware you can be about what you are supporting.
 Too many people invest in a fund thinking it is socially responsible, only to find out later it wasn’t what they thought it to be.
 An educated and open-minded advisor can help you before you invest.

 Investing these days can seem tough, but you can feel good about the choices you’re making and still invest wisely.
 It takes a little time and devotion, but can be rewarding as well.